Albert Boehringer: Honours

 Some sources erroneously attribute the title of Ehrensenator (honorary senator) of the Johannes Gutenberg University Mainz to the founder.
-The university’s official roll shows the honour was awarded in 1951 to his son, Albert Boehringer (1890–1960).
+The university's official roll shows the honour was awarded in 1951 to his son, Albert Boehringer (1890–1960).

 Legacy

+In Ingelheim am Rhein, the city where he established the company headquarters, several local streets were named in his and his family's honor, specifically related to the construction of employee housing ("Boehringer-Heimstätten").
+The Albertstraße is named after him.
+Nearby, the Helenenstraße is named after his wife, Helene Boehringer.

-Boehringer’s 1885 start-up grew into one of the world’s largest research-based pharmaceutical groups while remaining family-owned.
-In 1997 the separate Mannheim family enterprise (Boehringer Mannheim, descended from the founder’s grandfather’s firm) was acquired by Roche, underscoring the broader Boehringer family’s industrial legacy.
+Boehringer's 1885 start-up grew into one of the world's largest research-based pharmaceutical groups while remaining family-owned.
+In 1997 the separate Mannheim family enterprise (Boehringer Mannheim, descended from the founder's grandfather's firm) was acquired by Roche, underscoring the broader Boehringer family's industrial legacy.